-Home saunas are a great addition to caring for your well-being.
-The history of the sauna is rooted in Finnish tradition and the health benefits range from speeding recovery times1 to improving cardiovascular health2, so it’s no wonder that saunas are becoming a more popular investment in North America.
-If your sauna is well-made and thoughtfully crafted, you can easily have it for a lifetime!
+Home saunas can be a great addition to caring for your well-being.
+The history of the sauna is rooted in Finnish tradition, and the health benefits range from speeding recovery times1 to improving cardiovascular health2, so it’s no wonder that saunas are becoming a more popular investment in North America.
+If your sauna is well-made and thoughtfully crafted, you can easily use it for a lifetime!
 But the first step in ensuring a long life is knowing how to clean saunas.

-Whether you’re using your sauna several times a week or every so often, you’ll want to be sure you’re keeping up with your regular sauna maintenance, which includes keeping a clean sauna!
+Whether you’re using your sauna several times a week or only on occasion, you’ll want to be sure you’re keeping up with your regular sauna maintenance to keep a clean sauna.

 RELATED: How Long Should You Stay In A Sauna?